Roasted Squash Kale Salad

-This beautiful roasted squash salad with marinated chickpeas is bursting with flavor, texture and nutrition.
-This is no boring salad!
-Serve this as a healthy main dish or holiday side salad.
+This roasted squash kale salad with marinated chickpeas, cranberries and balsamic dressing is bursting with flavor, texture and nutrition.

 A kale salad topped with squash, chickpeas, cranberries, hemp seeds and walnuts.

-• no boring salad – tender roasted squash, sweet and tangy cranberries, crunchy walnuts and delicious marinated chickpeas, this salad is more than a salad!
+• Tender roasted squash, sweet and tangy cranberries, crunchy walnuts and delicious marinated chickpeas, this is no boring salad!

-• perfect for holidays – this salad would make a wonderful addition to a Thanksgiving, Christmas or Easter dinner
+• Good for Holidays: This salad would make a wonderful addition to a Thanksgiving, Christmas or Easter dinner

 Squash, chickpeas, walnuts, hemp seeds, kale and herbs in containers on a counter.

-• vinaigrette ingredients – the dressing is easy to make with pantry ingredients like balsamic vinegar, maple syrup, olive oil, and dijon mustard
+• Vinaigrette: The dressing is easy to make with pantry ingredients like balsamic vinegar, maple syrup, olive oil, and dijon mustard.
+For alternative dressings, try the herb tahini dressing from this Cauliflower Chickpea Potato Bowls, Maple Dijon Dressing or Miso Tahini Dressing.

 Marinated chickpeas in a small dish.